 “There are labor laws, so when you hire full time people, there are certain benefits you have to supply.
 The school has its list of benefits, so full time people receive the same school benefits as other full time employees.
 Part time workers do not receive benefits, depending upon the number of hours they work.
 We have a competitive wage, we want to pay our people a fair wage, but it’s partly competitive because we want to get good people,” Dickinson said.

 Student and faculty daily can witness security officers at their designated desks, walking around campus to ensure safety, and patrolling traffic in the morning and afternoon.
 These visible roles are deliberate and serve to improve the connections and understanding for students.

 Although the majority of security’s work is easily seen by students and faculty, there are still certain tasks that go by unnoticed.
 During the school day, if somebody opens or props a door that goes outside open, security officers get an alarm and one officer is sent to see if someone tried to force that door open.
-They check that no one who does not belong at school got in as well.
+They check that no one who does not belong at school is trying to get in.